LoopKit/loopdocs/docs/loop-3/displays_v3.md

 #### Landscape

 When the device is in landscape mode, the HUD is no longer visible, but the chart history is increased.
-In landscape, each chart displays the last 8 hours of history along with the next 6 hours of glucose prediction.
+In landscape, the exact number of hours varies by phone, but on my test phone, each chart displays the last 8 hours of history along with the next 6 hours of glucose prediction.
 The toolbar is always visible while the chart display can be scrolled up and down to view charts of interest.

 ## Heads-Up Display